 In this example, the controlled system is a Pololu 3240 gearmotor\footnote{\url{https://www.pololu.com/product/3240} (last visit: 20.09.2021)}, which consists of a 12V DC motor, 34:1 gearbox, and 48 CPR (counts per revolution) quadrature encoder integrated on the motor shaft.
-The system is governed through an Arduino MKR WiFi 1010 board with a dedicated Arduino MKR Motor Carrier with sampling frequency of $100$Hz.
-The complete experimental setup can be seen in Fig.~\ref{fig:ExpSetupEx4}.
-Such low cost, DIY-style configuration allows for a rapid prototyping of various motion control applications.
+The system is governed by an Arduino MKR WiFi 1010 board with a dedicated Arduino MKR motor carrier with a sampling frequency of $100$Hz.
+The complete experimental setup is shown in Fig.~\ref{fig:ExpSetupEx4}.
+Such a low-cost, DIY-style configuration allows for rapid prototyping of various motion control applications.